 Their is a substance found in comfrey called ‘allantoin’ which can promote the growth of new skin cells.

 After research, scientists concluded that comfrey was not safe to consume, so you will now only find topical herbal products that contain comfrey.
-These joint pain ointments and creams should only be applied to skin without open wounds and sores.
+These joint pain ointments and creams should only be applied to the skin without open wounds and sores.

 Did you know…

-Comfrey can make an excellent mulch and fertilizer as the leaves are mineral and nutrient rich.
+Comfrey can make an excellent mulch and fertilizer as the leaves are mineral and nutrient-rich.
 It can still be found today being used as animal fodder.

 To conclude, comfrey is an attractive plant that you may consider growing for its ornamental beauty.
 Care must be taken when using the plant in any topical herbal remedies that you concoct.
 It can make an excellent companion plant for other plants within your garden.
-For example, tomatoes and potatoes can obtain more nutrients from the soil as comfrey deep set comfrey roots can bring more nutrients to the surface.—————
+For example, tomatoes and potatoes can obtain more nutrients from the soil as comfrey deep-set comfrey roots can bring more nutrients to the surface.—————

 Written by Hannah Sweet

 Hannah is a freelance writer and graphic designer from the UK.
 With a penchant for travelling, photography and all things botanical, she enjoys writing about a wealth of topics and issues, from conservation and slow living, to design and travel.
 Learn more about her writing and design services at www.sweetmeanders.co